alebonch/multimedia-chatbot/README.md

 ## Acknowledgements
 This work was partially supported by the European Commission under European Horizon 2020 Programme, grant number 101004545 - [ReInHerit](https://www.reinherit.eu).

+## Note
+This is the branch made by the student that worked on adding a metadata for his thesis.
+(Alessandro Aldo Raoul Bonciani)